Configure Linux OpenConnect towards Clavister NetWall

 Installing the OpenConnect client

-Connecting using the OpenConnect client
+Connecting using the command line client

 Connect to Clavister NetWall by typing openconnect https://hostname in a shell.